nilium/eresp/README.md

 Maps and tuples are not supported when encoding.
 Pids, ports, and other types that are specific to Erlang are also unsupported.

-eresp encode/1, encode/2, cmd/1, cmd/2, and resp/1 output is always an iolist or
+eresp encode/1, encode/2, cmd/1, and cmd/2 output is always an iolist or an
-an `{error, Reason}` tuple.
+`{error, Reason}` tuple.

 ### Server Encoding

-This is the default encoding when using encode/1, encode/2, and is what is used with the convenience function resp/1.
+This is the default encoding when using encode/1 (server encoding) and encode/2.
 It's recommended to use resp/1 to ensure your code is clear about its intent (i.e., is creating a server RESP response).

-- `'nil'` is a nil bulk string.
-- `'true'` and `'false'` are encoded as integers `1` and `0`.
-- `'ok'` is encoded as the simple string `OK`.
-- Integers are encoded as integers.
-- Floats are encoded as bulk strings.
-  This is done with `float_to_binary(F, [{decimal, 14}, compact])`.
-- Lists are always encoded as arrays -- no effort is made to treat a list as a bulk string.
-- Atoms other than booleans, `'ok'`, and `'nil'` are encoded as bulk strings.
-- Binaries are always bulk strings.
+The full encoding table for server messages can be seen in the edoc documentation.

 ### Client Encoding